Sallenmoore/foundryvtt-docker/data/Data/modules/rp-names/README.md

 **Foundry VTT**:

--   Token HUD buttons for resetting and refreshing names and generating descriptions
+-   Token HUD buttons for resetting and refreshing names
 -   Localization support for multiple languages
 -   Save custom options for actor name, creature type, or creature subtype
--   Save generated names and descriptions for later retrieval and editing
+-   Save generated names for later retrieval and editing

-**Web/Mobile Application**:

--   Web-only version of the name generator: [RPGM Tools](https://rpgm.tools/rp-names.html)
--   Generates names by creature name, creature type, and creature subtype
--   Customizable settings for name generation

 **Premium Features (Available to Patreon Supporters)**: